1. Home

 Wicked

 Recently turned into a two-part major motion picture, Wicked has been adored by fans since it opened in 2003.
 Based on the novel by Gregory Maguire, it follows the story of two unlikely friends—later famously known as Glinda the Good and the Wicked Witch of the West—whose bond is tested when reputation and morality are put at odds.
 The production was the winner of three Tony Awards including Best Costume Design and Best Scenic Design as well as six Drama Desk Awards.
 It features direction by Joe Mantello, music and lyrics by Stephen Schwatz, and a book by Winnie Holzman.
-The musical features songs like “Defying Gravity,” “Popular,” and “For Good.”
+The musical plays at the Gershwin Theatre and features songs like “Defying Gravity,” “Popular,” and “For Good.”

 Lion-King-Broadway